dart-lang/site-www/src/tools/pub/publishing.md

 description: Learn how to publish a Dart package to pub.dev.
 ---

-[The pub package manager](/guides/packages) isn't just for using other people's packages.
+[The pub package manager][pub] isn't just for using other people's packages.
 It also allows you to share your packages with the world.
 If you have a useful project and you want others to be able to use it, use the `pub publish` command.